joh120/hangman_game_py/README.md

 first hangman dictionary depicts the hangman ascii art

 def clue_display(): take in underscores and seperates each underscore with a space.
-The amount of underscores is determined by the length of our random word
+The amount of underscores is determined by the length of our random word.

-def answer_display(): this takes in the random word and seperates in with a space.
+def answer_display(): this takes in the random word and seperates it with a space.
 This will shown if all characters by the user is guessed correctly.
-Also, the answer will shown at the end of the game the user guessed too many characters incorrectly.
+Also, the answer will be shown at the end of the game and/or if the user guessed too many characters incorrectly.

-def hangman_display(): this takes in the wrong guesses and display a part of the hangman ascii art for every wrong guess
+def hangman_display(): this takes in the wrong guesses and display a part of the hangman ascii art for every time they make a wrong guess.

-def main(): this takes a random word from a list of words and prompts the user to guess correct characters of the random word.
-For every character not a alphabetical the user will get a print of invalid input.
+def main(): this takes a random word from a list of words and prompts the user to guess the correct characters of the random word.
+For every character guessed that is not alphabetical the user will get a print of invalid input.
 In addition to any guesses more than one character will a user get a print of invalid input.

-If a charcter is already guess the user will get a print of that character as already been guessed.
-If all the characters have been guessed correctly the user will get a print of "You win".
-Otherwise if hangman ascii art is fully displayed the user will get a print of "You lose!"
+If a character is already guessed the user will get a print of that character as already been guessed.
+Characters that have already been guessed won't count as a wrong guess for the user.In the end if all the characters have been guessed correctly the user will get a print of "You win".
+Otherwise the hangman ascii art will become fully displayed and then the user will get a print of "You lose!"